 A period during pregnancy?
 What the…?
 So can you be pregnant and still have a period?

 Well, it turns out that your body can indeed do some very strange things during pregnancy—including giving you something that looks like a period.

 Before we go any further, listen up very carefully to the next eight words: if you are concerned, talk to your doctor.

 Right.
-Now onto what appears to be the Schrӧdinger’s cat of women’s health:

-If you are having a period while pregnant, you’re also not having a period while pregnant.
+Now onto what appears to be the Schrӧdinger’s cat of women’s health: if you are having a period while pregnant, you’re also not having a period while pregnant.

 Your period is the shedding of what your body prepared for a possible pregnancy and only happens when that pregnancy it prepared for does not take place.

 So it looks like a period, it feels like a period—but is it a period?
 Umm, no.